ybettan/image-composer/CUSTOMIZE_RHCOS.md

 ##### Using a custom ISO

-FIXME: even better, just boot the VM with the ISO
 FIXME: the correct way to do it is to configure assisted-image-service to server an ISO from another web-server isntead of mounting it.
 Mount the custom ISO to the `assisted-image-service` pod and make sure to override `data/rhcos-full-iso-...-x86_64.iso` (keep the same name) with the custom ISO.